Parent Resources

 • Sign up for Zoom if you haven’t already.

-• Position the camera to show the student’s upper body, arms, and hands, including the keyboard.
-I have found that the best camera placement is directly to the student’s left or right, capturing their profile.
-The student can turn their body to the camera when speaking.
+Position the camera to show the student’s upper body, arms, hands, and keyboard.
+A side view—either to the left or right of the student—often works well.
+The student can turn slightly toward the camera when speaking.

-• Check your Internet connection using Speedtest.
-A download speed of 10mbp/s is ideal if more than one person is using the Internet, but as few as 2mbp/s will work for a single user.
+Check your internet connection using Speedtest.
+A download speed of 10 Mbps is ideal if multiple people are using the internet, though 2 Mbps can work for a single user.

-• If your piano is in a bright room, you might need to close the blinds or curtains to prevent wash-out.
-The light should be in front of the student to avoid glare and shadows.
+If the room is very bright, close blinds or curtains to prevent wash-out.
+Light should come from in front of the student to avoid glare and shadows.

 During the Lesson